-The online option for the Master of Financial Mathematics will be delivered via Blackboard, JHU's course management system.
+The online option for the Post-Baccalaureate Certificate in Financial Risk Management will be delivered via Blackboard, JHU's course management system.
 This platform supports asynchronous interaction between faculty and students.
 Students and faculty also have the option to participate in optional 'real-time' interaction through weekly web-conference office hours, supported by Adobe Connect.